1 Part Course |

 • Corporate Strategy and Development Professionals

-The course is designed for finance professionals who already operate within transaction environments and want to develop a more applied and commercially relevant understanding of sustainability-related considerations.
+Sustainable investment banking with Redcliffe is for finance professionals who already operate in transaction environments and want to develop a more applied and commercially relevant understanding of sustainability-related considerations.

 Number of places: